lkaihua/Prism/README.md

 ![page-001](screenshot/prism-page-001.jpg)

-Prism starts with the color spectrum of images to generate *signatures*, abstract compact *minhash sketches*, and apply with *LSH*(locality-sensitive hashing) to find inner clusters.
+Prism starts with the color spectrum of images to generate *signatures*, abstract compact *minhash sketches*, and apply with *LSH*(locality-sensitive hashing) to find most similar images.

 ### Plot a signature

 ![page-002](screenshot/prism-page-002.jpg)

-To find similar images, one basic idea is to start with the similar colour histograms they share, and thus the number of pixels in similar colours should be close.
+To find similar images, one basic idea is to start with the similar colour histograms they share, and thus pixel counts in similar colours should be close.

 Here we hash all pixels into 64 bins, according to corresponding area of their colors.
 These 64 integers form a signature, which is able to describe the colour information of original picture.